getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 **Warning:** The `==` operator will invoke the `ToPrimitive` operation (and thus the `@@toPrimitive` method, if any) on an object if the other value being compared is not an object.
 However, if both comparison values are objects, the behavior of `==` is identical to `===`, which is that the references themselves are directly compared.
 In this case, `@@toPrimitive` is not invoked.
 See the *Types & Grammar* title of this series for more information about coercion and these abstract operations.

+### Regular Expression Symbols

+There are four well known symbols that can be overridden for regular expression objects, which control how those regular expressions are used by the four corresponding `String.prototype` functions of the same name:

+* `@@match`: The `Symbol.match` value of a regular expression is the method used to match all or part of a string value with the given regular expression.
+It's used by `String.prototype.match(..)` if you pass it a regular expression for the pattern matching.

+   The default algorithm for matching is laid out in section 21.2.5.6 of the ES6 specification (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-regexp.prototype-@@match).
+You could override this default algorithm and provide extra regex features, such as look-behind assertions.

+   `Symbol.match` is also used by the `isRegExp` abstract operation (see the note in "String Inspection Functions" in Chapter 6) to determine if an object is intended to be used as a regular expression.
+To force this check to fail for an object so it's not treated as a regular expression, set the `Symbol.match` value to `false` (or something falsy).
+* `@@replace`: The `Symbol.replace` value of a regular expression is the method used by `String.prototype.replace(..)` to replace within a string one or all occurrences of character sequences that match the given regular expression pattern.

+   The default algorithm for replacing is laid out in section 21.2.5.8 of the ES6 specification (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-regexp.prototype-@@replace).

+   One cool use for overriding the default algorithm is to provide additional `replacer` argument options, such as supporting `"abaca".replace(/a/g,[1,2,3])` producing `"1b2c3"` by consuming the iterable for successive replacement values.
+* `@@search`: The `Symbol.search` value of a regular expression is the method used by `String.prototype.search(..)` to search for a sub-string within another string as matched by the given regular expression.

+   The default algorithm for searching is laid out in section 21.2.5.9 of the ES6 specification (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-regexp.prototype-@@search).
+* `@@split`: The `Symbol.split` value of a regular expression is the method used by `String.prototype.split(..)` to split a string into sub-strings at the location(s) of the delimiter as matched by the given regular expression.

+   The default algorithm for splitting is laid out in section 21.2.5.11 of the ES6 specification (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-regexp.prototype-@@split).

+Overriding the built-in regular expression algorithms is not for the faint of heart!
+JS ships with a highly optimized regular expression engine, so your own user code will likely be a lot slower.
+This kind of meta programming is neat and powerful, but it should only be used in cases where it's really necessary or beneficial.

 ## `Reflect` API

 // TODO